 The responsibilities of an Academic Advisor include:

-- Get to know a student’s interests and goals who will serve as a guide to planning your academic program at Centenary University from prior to your first semester through graduation.
+- Get to know a student’s interests and goals and serving as a guide to planning your academic program at Centenary University.

-- An Advisor will be knowledgeable about the curriculum and course requirements and options.
+- An Advisor will be knowledgeable about the curriculum, course requirements and options.